 - No, I’m not a smoker!

-Regarding this issue, it is important to note that on most traditional term or whole life insurance policies, the question about tobacco use is not focused on how often you use tobacco.
+Regarding this issue, it is essential to note that on most traditional term or whole life insurance policies, the question about tobacco use is not focused on how often you use tobacco.
 Instead, insurance companies typically ask:

 “Have you used ANY type of tobacco or nicotine products in the past 12 MONTHS?”